 You are more likely to have surgery if you have non-small cell lung cancer (NSCLC) instead of small cell lung cancer (SCLC).

 You have to be healthy enough to have surgery for it to be a good choice for you.
-If you have heart disease, your lung cancer surgeon may ask your heart doctor to give approval for your surgery.
-If you have emphysema or any type of lung disease, you will probably need pulmonary function tests before surgery.
+If you have heart disease, your lung cancer surgeon may ask your heart healthcare provider to give approval for your surgery.
+If you have emphysema or any other type of lung disease, you will probably need pulmonary function tests before surgery.
 This is to make sure you will have enough lung function remaining after surgery.

 Non-small cell lung cancer